-Capital Assets
+Capital assets

-Capital assets, which include furniture and equipment, are reported in the government-wide financial statements.
+Capital assets, which include, equipment, are reported in the government-wide financial statements.
+Capital assets are defined by the School as assets with an initial, individual cost of more than \$5,000 and an estimated useful life in excess of one year.
 All purchased capital assets are valued at cost where historical records are available and at an estimated historical cost where no historical records exist.
-The capitalization level for equipment is \$2,000.
 Donated capital assets are valued at their estimated fair market value on the date received.
 Major outlays for capital assets and improvements are capitalized as projects are constructed.

 The costs of normal maintenance and repairs that do not add to the value of the asset, or materially extend asset lives, are not capitalized.
-Improvements are capitalized and are depreciated over the remaining useful lives of the related capital assets, as applicable.
+Improvements are capitalized and are depreciated over the remaining useful lives of the related capital assets or remaining period of the lease, as applicable.

-Capital assets of the School are depreciated using the straight-line method over the following estimated useful lives:
+Capital assets of the school are depreciated using the straight-line method over the following estimated useful lives: